programmfabrik/easydb-documentation/content/sysadmin/installation/redhat.en.md

 SOLUTION=base
 # Space-separated list of names of dbs in postgres in container "easydb-pgsql" to dump:
 DBS="eas easydb5"
-# Of eas DB in $DBS keep this many newest dumps:
+# Of each DB in $DBS keep this many newest dumps:
 KEEPDBS=7
 # Where to write log messages to while doing update-auto:
 UPDATELOG=/var/log/easydb-update.log